aalacy/storelocatore-scrapers/apify/nomihd/storelocator/tirekingdom_com/README.md

 Please make sure that:
 * Your scraper can be run successfully by executing https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/run_scraper.sh
 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

---ignore StreetAddressHasNumber as one of the street_address does not have addressNumber due to it's non availability on the website.

---ignore StreetAddressHasStateName as it's throwing error even there's no state in the value.